rasmusfreund/bioinf-prog-course/book/chapters/03_writing_a_program.md

 Hello Sarah!
 ```

-   -- if your name is Sarah, of course.
+&ndash; if your name is Sarah, of course.

 #### Exercise
 Add more lines of code to your program to make it print something else.
 Can you make your program print the same thing ten times?